dennisthemenace2/Slice/README.md

-This tree can be used to sample componentwise from the posterior distribution.
+This tree can be used to sample component-wise from the posterior distribution.

 ```R